 On May 13, 2021, the CDC revised safety guidelines for those who are fully vaccinated against the coronavirus.
 The updated guidelines state that fully vaccinated people can resume activities without wearing a mask or physically distancing, except where required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.

 The CDC continues to recommend that masks and physical distancing are required when going to the doctor’s office, hospitals or long-term care facilities.

-Johns Hopkins Medicine will review these new guidelines in the coming days.
 Our current safety guidelines have not changed and we still require all individuals to wear masks inside all of our facilities.